-You are cordially invited to attend the 2025 annual meeting of stockholders (including any adjournment, postponement or continuation thereof, the "Annual Meeting") of Opus Genetics, Inc. (the "Company") scheduled to be held on April 30, 2025 at [•] a./p.m.
+You are cordially invited to attend the 2025 annual meeting of stockholders (including any adjournment, postponement or continuation thereof, the "Annual Meeting") of Opus Genetics, Inc. (the "Company") scheduled to be held on April 30, 2025 at 4:00 p.m.
 Eastern Time in a virtual meeting format only, via live webcast.
-To participate in the Annual Meeting, you must pre-register at [•] by [•] p.m.
-Eastern Time on [•], 2025.
+To participate in the Annual Meeting, you must pre-register at www.cesonlineservices.com/ird25\vm by 4:00 p.m.
+Eastern Time on April 29, 2025.
 Included with this letter are the Notice of Annual Meeting of Stockholders, a proxy statement detailing the business to be conducted at the Annual Meeting (the "Proxy Statement") and a BLUE proxy card.

-The matters to be voted on at the Annual Meeting are: (i) the election of nine director nominees to our board of directors (the "Board"); (ii) the ratification, on an advisory basis, of the appointment of Ernst & Young, LLP as the Company's independent public accounting firm for the fiscal year ending December 31, 2025; (iii) the approval, on an advisory basis, of the compensation of the Company's named executive officers; (iv) the approval, pursuant to the Nasdaq Listing Rules, of the conversion of the Company's Series A Preferred Stock into shares of Common Stock; and (v) the approval of one or more adjournments of the Annual Meeting osolicit additional proxise if necessary.
+The matters to be voted on at the Annual Meeting are: (i) the election of nine director nominees to our board of directors (the "Board"); (ii) the ratification, on an advisory basis, of the appointment of Ernst & Young, LLP as the Company's independent public accounting firm for the fiscal year ending December 31, 2025; (iii) the approval, on an advisory basis, of the compensation of the Company's named executive officers; (iv) the approval, pursuant to the Nasdaq Listing Rules, of the conversion of the Company's Series A Preferred Stock into shares of Common Stock; and (v) the approval of one or more adjournments of the Annual Meeting to solicit additional proxies if necessary.
 We may also transact such other business as may properly come before the Annual Meeting.
 The enclosed Notice of Annual Meeting of Stockholders and the Proxy Statement describes each of these matters in further detail and provides additional information to be considered when you vote your shares.
 THE BOARD RECOMMENDS THAT YOU VOTE IN ACCORDANCE WITH ITS RECOMMENDATION ON EACH OF THE PROPOSALS USING THE ENCLOSED BLUE PROXY CARD.